desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 that SHA-256 is used instead of SHA-1.
 This is to prevent other tenants in shared hosting environments from creating collisions.

+## Bootstrapping of DNSSEC Delegations

+### Signaling Records

+To announce its willingness to act at the Child's delegated signer, the Child DNS operator (re-)publishes the Child's CDS/CDNSKEY records at the corresponding Signaling Name under each Bootstrapping Domain.

+Previous use of CDS/CDNSKEY records is specified at the apex only ([@!RFC7344], Section 4.1).
+This protocol extends the use of these record types at non-apex owner names for the purpose of DNSSEC bootstrapping.
+To exclude the possibility of semantic collision, there MUST NOT be a zone cut at a Signaling Name.

 #### Example

-To bootstrap the Child zone `example.com` using NS records `ns1.example.net` and `ns2.example.net`, the Bootstrapping Domains are `_boot.ns1.example.net` and `_boot.ns2.example.net`.
-The Child DNS Operator thus (re-)publishes the Child's CDS/CDNSKEY records under the names
+For the purposes of bootstrapping the Child zone `example.com` with NS records `ns1.example.net` and `ns2.example.net`, the required Bootstrapping Domains are `_boot.ns1.example.net` and `_boot.ns2.example.net`.
+In the zones containing these domains, the Child DNS Operator

+- publishes a PTR record pointing to `example.com.`, and
+- (re-)publishes the Child's CDS/CDNSKEY records

+at the names

 ```
 kdsqdtnelusqanhnhg8o0d72ekf6gbtbjsmj1aojq895b1me353g._boot.ns1.example.net
 kdsqdtnelusqanhnhg8o0d72ekf6gbtbjsmj1aojq895b1me353g._boot.ns2.example.net
 ```

-where `kdsqdtnelusqanhnhg8o0d72ekf6gbtbjsmj1aojq895b1me353g` is derived as outlined above  from the DNS Child Zone's name `example.com`.
-The records are accompanied by RRSIG records created using the key(s) of the zone which is authoritative for the respective Bootstrapping Domain.
+where `kdsqdtnelusqanhnhg8o0d72ekf6gbtbjsmj1aojq895b1me353g` is
+derived from the DNS Child Zone's name `example.com`.
+The records are accompanied by RRSIG records created using the key(s) of the respective Bootstrapping Zone.

-**TODO remove:** Should hash input include trailing dot?
+**TODO:** 1.)
+Should hash input include trailing dot?
+2.)
+Should hash input include bootstrapping domain (to prevent DNAME redirects)?
 (Command was: `echo -n example.com | openssl dgst -binary -sha256 | base32hex | tr -d =`)

 ### Steps Taken by the Parental Agent